Strange Tales Annual # 1, 1963. Kirby pencils; Sol Brodsky inks?; Artie Simek lettering; Stan Goldberg colors.

-This Kirby drawing of Spider-Man which appeared a few months after the Strange Tales Annual, is interesting since it has Spidey in a side view.
+Ditko's second take on the cover was also partially rejected.
+This Kirby drawing of Spider-Man which appeared a few months after the Strange Tales Annual, is interesting, since it has Spidey in a side view.
+On the published cover Ditko's Enforcers remain, closing in on a Jack Kirby Spider-Man.
 You'll notice that Kirby's Spidey face mask is flat, with no definition of a nose.
 Ditko's S-M mask is more realistically rendered and outlines the facial structure underneath.
-Kirby remembers to draw the spider on the chest here (unless someone else added it) but draws the ankles very thin, and the webbing on the glove pointing to the Enforcers has lines going all the way to the fingers.
-The glove holding the webbing has the lines drawn in the correct manner, which means that Ditko likely fixed it, although why he didn't fix the other hand is a mystery.
+Kirby remembers to draw the spider on the chest here (unless someone else added it) but makes the ankles very thin, and the webbing on the glove pointing to the Enforcers has lines going all the way to the fingers.
+The glove holding the webbing has lines drawn in the correct manner, so it may be that whatever Ditko originally drew was finished by Kirby from that point.
+Thus far, Ditko's S-M figure has not surfaced, and remains a mystery.

 A close-up of the corrected hand.
 You can see a difference in the more fluid line on the fingers.